๐Ÿ•น๏ธ What is the settings menu?

 Appear Offline

-This setting toggles whether or not you will appear offline to other players.
+• This setting controls whether or not you appear offline to other players.

 Friend Invites

-This setting toggles whether or not you will receive friend invites.
+• This setting controls whether or not you receive friend invites.

-When enabled, you will receive friend invites.
-Disabling this will prevent any player from sending an invite, and inform them you have invites disabled.
+• When enabled, you will receive friend invites.
+Disabling this will prevent any player from sending you a friend invite and inform them that you have invites disabled.

 Custom Server Invites

-This setting toggles whether or not you will receive Custom Server invites.
+• This setting controls whether or not you receive Custom Server invites.

-When enabled, you will receive invites to Custom Servers.
+• When enabled, you will receive invites to Custom Servers.
+Disabling this toggle will prevent any player from sending you a custom server invite.

 Receive Friend Notifications

-This setting toggles whether or not you will receive notifications when a friend joins or leaves the server.
+• This setting controls whether or not you receive notifications when a friend joins or leaves the server.

 Share Activity Publicly

-This setting toggles whether or not your in-game activity is publicly shared.
+• This setting controls whether or not your in-game activity is publicly shared.

-When enabled, your activity will be shown on your PlayHive.com Player Profile, and available using the Hive Developer API.
+• When enabled, your activity will be shown on your PlayHive.com Player Profile and available via The Hive Developer API.

-Disabling this does not hide your statistics, it also does not hide you from leaderboards and normal (non-activity) API requests.
+• Toggling this setting off does not hide your statistic; it also does not hide you from leaderboards and normal (non-activity) API requests.

 These settings allow you to control your experience.